 The light projections at Bab al Makina are portals to another world.
 One night, we see the ensemble of Spanish conductor Jordi Savall perform Ibn Battuta – The Voyager of Islam on innumerable exotic instruments.
 Even their tuning is a wondrous sound.
 Another night it’s Tunisian oud master and singer, Dhafer Youssef, melding hypnotic Sufi music with improvised jazz jams.

 I experience music I have little vocabulary for.
 A Hindustani troupe sings poetry written in extinct languages such as ancient Sanskrit and Persian.
 “Tablas and piano accordion,” I scrawl in my notepad; facts – bereft of metaphor.
-Ensamble Moxos, meanwhile, from the Bolivian rainforest, play the baroque music brought to their ancestral home by European Jesuits, with an Indigenous twist.
+The youthful Ensamble Moxos, meanwhile, from the Bolivian rainforest, play the baroque music brought to their ancestral home by European Jesuits, with an Indigenous twist.
 “Harpsichord and panpipes,” I write.

 I’m forever in that boy’s debt.
 They’re playing when we arrive and there we find it: the transcendence I knew this festival could deliver.
 Engulfed in red light is operatic flamenco singer Jesús Méndez and his trio, clapping and stamping on a Moroccan rug.
 The courtyard is all curves and carvings, exquisite tiles, women in veils.
 Far from the steamy Sevilla tablao you’d typically see flamenco this good.
 But Méndez takes us there because he is channelling a spirit outside himself.
 Because he believes.